- ANIMATED VIDEOSAnimated by Three Time

-Come on a treasure hunt with the NUMBEROCK crew as we explore a deserted island and follow the coordinates on an ancient coordinate plane treasure map that leads our favorite characters to modern treasures!
+Come on a treasure hunt with the NUMBEROCK crew as we explore a deserted island and follow the coordinates on an ancient treasure map in this fun coordinate plane song that covers the 1st Quadrant only.

 The ordered pairs are followed into a cave where the words x-axis, y-axis, and origin are explored by torch light.
 Join us on this exciting adventure and you'll never forget how to plot ordered pairs on a coordinate plane.